redis/redis-doc/topics/streams-intro.md

       2) "2"
 ```

-When called in this way the command outputs the total number of pending messages in the consumer group, only two messages in this case, the lower and higher message ID among the pending messages, and finally a list of consumers and the number of pending messages they have.
+When called in this way, the command outputs the total number of pending messages in the consumer group (two in this case), the lower and higher message ID among the pending messages, and finally a list of consumers and the number of pending messages they have.
 We have only Bob with two pending messages because the single message that Alice requested was acknowledged using **XACK**.

 We can ask for more information by giving more arguments to **XPENDING**, because the full command signature is the following: